Endleph/ZSINT/README.md

 # ZSINT
 This is a simple cpp osint software  which uses a lot of api.
 I'm a beginner so please be indulgent

-This software use the following:
+This software use the following Api:

 https://api.mylnikov.org/, https://www.infos-numero.com